 As believers, who walk with God for any length of time, there are three places where unbelief seems to find its way into our lives.
 They are all recorded in Mark.

 6 And He marveled because of their unbelief.
 Then He went about the villages in a circuit, teaching.
 Mark 6:6

 In this case, Jesus, in His hometown Nazareth Who was standing up in the synagogue on the Sabbath, declaring truth.
 Those listening were saying, “Whoa.
 Where did this guy get this?
 What happened to Jesus?”
 But then they thought back, “Wait a minute, we’ve always known Jesus.
 We know His mom.
 We know His brothers.
 We know His sisters.”
 Their past relationship forbade them to enter into a new relationship.
 This too can happen to any of us.

 Jesus is coming to Jubilee.
 He is going to touch you and me.
 When He does, some of us are going to be totally projected into new things.
 One will say to another, “Whoa, I didn’t know you could sing.”
 And they will say, “I didn’t know I could sing either.”

 But some of us may say, “Wait a minute.
 She really can’t sing,” and withdraw our faith.
 This is unbelief.
-It is an that comes from a decision that we make internally presented an opportunity to enter into a place with God in someone.
+It is an unbelief that comes from a decision that we make internally while we are being presented an opportunity to enter into a place with God in someone.

 We want to release each other to become everything Jesus is doing in each of us.
 We want to give permission to everyone for Jesus to come alive and not enter into envy, strife and division.